 A Guest Post by Roma Norriss Is getting ready for school making you all stressed every morning?
 Do you find yourself screaming “We’re gonna be late!”… …only to find your son still sitting around in his pyjamas?
 Do you ask yourself why … Continue reading

 Do Our Kids Manipulate Us?
 When Abigail and Elle pose this question they thought they’d answer with a resounding “Yes!” – until they stopped to think about.
 And then, they went down the rabbit hole… “What does manipulation even mean?” … Continue reading

-From Irina Nichifiriuc In the middle of preparing a free webinar with my fellow Hand in Hand Instructor, Anca Deaconu about Separation Anxiety, The Universe (and my children) decided to give me the perfect opportunity to practice what I preach.
-It started … Continue reading
+A Guest Post by Irina Nichifiriuc In the middle of preparing a free webinar with my fellow Hand in Hand Instructor, Anca Deaconu about Separation Anxiety, The Universe (and my children) decided to give me the perfect opportunity to practice what I preach. … Continue reading

 instead of telling him what to feel, I simply tried to make myself available for him and really listen.
 I let him take his time, while reassuring him that I was right there, fully listening to him and accepting him and his feelings just the way they were.